Environmental Matters > CSX - Louisville & Indiana

 CSX Transportation, Inc. – Joint Use – Louisville & Indiana Railroad Company, Inc.

-To jointly use the L&I rail line, CSXT would pay L&I $10 million dollars for an operating easement over L&I’s rail line.
-CSXT would also spend between $70 and $90 million to improve L&I’s rail line to allow CSXT to move trains that are longer (from current 5,100-foot long trains to proposed 7,500-foot long trains), faster (from the current 15 to 25 miles per hour to proposed 49 miles per hour), and heavier (from current railcars that can carry 263,000 pounds of freight to proposed railcars that can carry 286,000 pounds of freight) than what the L&I rail line can currently accommodate.
+The proposed joint use analyzed in the Draft EA consists of CSXT seeking to acquire an operating easement that would allow additional CSXT trains to operate over the L&I rail line, along with a small number of L&I and CSXT trains that are already operating over the L&I rail line.
+CSXT would pay L&I $10 million dollars for the operating easement and would spend between $70 and $90 million to improve the rail line to allow CSXT to move longer (up to 7,500 feet from 5,100 feet) faster (up to 49 miles per hour from 15 miles per hour), and heavier (from rail cars that can carry 268,000 pounds of freight to ones that can carry 286,000 pounds of freight) trains.

 Currently, the L&I rail line carries two to seven trains per day on the various sections of the line.
 Under the proposed joint use, CSXT would reroute some its trains from current CSXT routes in the Indiana-Ohio-Kentucky region to a new route that includes the L&I rail line in Indiana.
 The rerouting of these CSXT trains would add 13 to 15 trains per day over the various sections of the L&I rail line.
 The Draft EA focused on the potential impacts of these proposed operational changes on the L&I rail line including grade crossing delay, emergency vehicle access, noise and vibration, and other topics.
 The Draft EA also considered potential construction impacts associated with the extension of several rail line sidings and replacement of the Flatrock River Bridge, all on the L&I rail line.